Topology-Driven Clustering: Enhancing Performance with Betti Number Filtration: Experiments

-\subsection{Experiment on Synthetic Datasets.}
+\subsection{Experiment on Synthetic Datasets}

-We applied BFTC on three $2$D and three $3$D synthetic datasets.
-The performance of our algorithm is presented in Table \ref{tab:synth_1} compared with several baselines.
-The visualization of well-formed clusters for $2$D and $3$D datasets is elucidated in Figures \ref{fig:synthetic_2d} and \ref{fig:synthetic_3d}.
+We apply both variants of BFTC on three $2$-D and three $3$-D synthetic datasets.
+We also experiment with our method on the Linked Tori dataset, even with the presence of noise.
+The performance of our proposed method is presented in Table \ref{tab:synth_1}, comparing with several baselines.
+The visualization of well-formed clusters for $2$D and $3$D datasets are elucidated in Figures \ref{fig:synthetic_2d} and \ref{fig:synthetic_3d}.
 The data points contain complex geometrical structures, significantly complicating the formation of clusters by applying existing baselines.
-Our algorithm BFTC runs contrary by identifying the structural patterns that lead to the formation of clusters.
+Both variants of BFTC run contrary by identifying the structural patterns that lead to the formation of clusters.
 Both visualization and numerical results underscore the benefits of exploiting topological information of the point sets, leading to well-formed clusters.

-\subsection{Experiments on Real Datasets.}
+\subsection{Experiments on Real Datasets}

-BFTC is also applied to six real-world datasets and the performance is presented in Table \ref{tab:real}.
+BFTC is also applied to $7$ real-world datasets: Zoo, Ecoli, Wisconsin B.C., MNIST, Phishing URL, Glass, ORHD, and the performance is presented in Table \ref{tab:real}.
 The datasets contain a much higher number of data points and feature dimensions compared to the synthetic ones.
-Beyond the superior performance on synthetic datasets, we also achieved commendable performances on real-world datasets.
+Beyond the superior performance on synthetic datasets, we also achieved commendable performance on real-world datasets.
 The utility of the VR-complex and the Betti sequences identifies intricate structural similarities of the higher-dimensional points.
-Therefore, the numerical quantities reflect the effectiveness of exploring topological properties for performing clustering.
+Therefore, the numerical quantities reflect the effectiveness of exploring topological properties for clustering.

-\subsection{More Performance Analyses.}
+\subsection{More Performance Analyses}

-We conducted experiments on the Phishing URL dataset in two different settings with samples of $2000$ and $5000$, respectively.
-Refer to Figure \ref{fig:phising_two_settings} to visualize the performance of BFTC on Phishing-2k and Phishing-5k.
+We conduct experiments on the Phishing URL dataset in two different settings with $2k$ and $5k$ samples, respectively.
+Refer to Figure \ref{fig:phising_two_settings} to visualize the performance of $k$-NN\_BFTC on Phishing-2k and Phishing-5k.
 The corresponding values of ARI and NMI are also provided for each setting.
-The impressive performance of BFTC highlights the effectiveness of exploiting topological aspects of the data points.
-Beyond the limited number of points in the synthetic datasets, BFTC can further tackle the larger number of data points with the formation of well-formed clusters.
+The impressive performance of $k$-NN\_BFTC highlights the effectiveness of exploiting topological aspects of the data points.
+Beyond the limited number of points in the synthetic datasets, BFTC can further tackle larger numbers of data points with the formation of well-formed clusters.

-\subsection{Finding Thresholds.}
+\subsection{Finding Thresholds}